Overview and Example Applications

 An adhesive may be used on its own or in conjunction with other methods above, such as foam housing, for added security.
 Seams of thicker neoprene-type materials are often glued and stitched together, and it may be possible to include a foam or injection moulded housing between the seams.

 The field of wearable haptic feedback or vibration alerting clothing has many applications, including safety, rehabilitation, and performance enhancing.
 As it is a relatively unexplored field, adding these features to existing or new products can dramatically increase differentiation from competing designs.

-We offered some examples of wearable applications, and noted that mounting a vibration motor to a flexible material can be seen as a obstacle to implementation.
-However, these obstacles can be overcome with careful motor selection and following our design hints.
+We offered some examples of wearable applications and noted that mounting a vibration motor to a flexible material can be seen as an obstacle to implementation.
+However, these obstacles can be overcome with a careful motor selection and following our design hints.

 It may be possible to suitably mount a vibration motor for haptic feedback or vibration alerting using one/some of the following methods:

 The above methods are suggestions for consideration, however, there may be other appropriate techniques which have not been discussed.
 If you have any suggestions, please feel free to pen us an email.